This easy chocolate fudge frosting is great for layer cakes and birthday cakes for adults and kids because it's not too sweet, yet not too bitter!

 In general, make sure to let your frosting come to room temperature before you try spreading it on your cakes, or you risk tearing the cake with the stiff, cold frosting.
 It will be a struggle to use!

 If your frosting is room temperature and still too dry, make sure you measured out the icing sugar properly.
-It's possible you made a measurement error, which means, you may have to adjust with more butter and more melted chocolate....
-Freshly made, this frosting should really be smooth and creamy, not stiff, nor dry.
+It's possible you made a measurement error, which means you may have to adjust with more butter and more melted chocolate.
+Freshly made, this frosting should really be smooth and creamy, not stiff or dry.

-When you are ready to use it, you will need to let it warm up to room temperature before whipping it again.
-Otherwise if it's too cold, you will have trouble spreading it and it may tear cake layers if you try, leading to a crumby finish that is less professional.
+When you are ready to use it, you must let it warm up to room temperature before whipping it again.
+Otherwise, if it's too cold, you will have trouble spreading it and it may tear cake layers if you try, leading to a crumby finish that is less professional.

-This chocolate fudge frosting is great with banana cake, like in this coffee banana cake where I used a dark milk chocolate, and it's obviously perfect sandwiched between layers of vanilla cake for the classic birthday cake.
-Of course, it would also work perfectly with this eggless chocolate cake, or in this chocolate caramel cake.
+This chocolate fudge frosting is great with banana cake, like in this coffee banana cake where I used dark milk chocolate.
+It's great sandwiched between layers of vanilla cake for the classic birthday cake.
+Of course, it would also work perfectly with this eggless chocolate cake or in this chocolate caramel cake.

 Equipment